 God’s kingdom is a living organism >>

-and sent there.
-For the very reason that he was sent to Patmos was the reason
+and sent there for the very reason that

-the angel was giving John a vision of the Church’s persecution for the last
+the angel was giving John a vision of the Church’s persecution in the last

 the island was an example of what God’s people can expect in the last days.